A Regional Economic Recovery Taskforce has been established in response to the COVID-19 pandemic.

 In addition to assisting with shovel-ready projects, the Taskforce seeks to transition people back into jobs, coordinate a rural response to drought impacts, and stimulate social and economic benefits.

-The Taskforce recently finalised its top recovery projects.
+The Taskforce recently finalised its top recovery (Great 8) projects.
 As well as supporting the shovel-ready projects and regional leadership coordination for skills and talent, these include the Central NZ Distribution Hub, Ōtaki to north of Levin State Highway 1 alignment, Ruapehu tourism, Whanganui Port revitalisation, Te Ahu a Turanga: Manawatū Tararua Highway, and a Marton Rail Hub and manufacturing project.

 - Michael McCartney (Chair), Accelerate25 Facilitator, Horizons Regional Council chief executive